Christian Discrimination

 In 2003 the European Union passed laws prohibiting discrimination on religious grounds, making exceptions for organisations with a religious ethos.
 The idea was to allow for jobs, such as Christian priests, for which at least some Christian belief might be reasonably expected in the less liberal Churches.
 Christian groups in the UK immediately started planning ways to exploit this loophole to encompass a wide range of jobs, from science teachers to cleaners.
 All an organisation needed to do was draw up a suitable document confirming its religious ethos, and it would be able to dismiss non-Christians and replace them with Christians.
 A number of Christian charities including the YMCA sponsored a set of guidelines to allow schools and other organisations to exploit the new legislation to weed out non-believers and recruit believers while staying within the new law*.

-Churches in Britain enjoy many special rights – tax exemptions, exemptions from civil duties, exemption from planning laws, over-representation in Parliament, a separate court system, and so on.
+Churches in Britain enjoy many special rights — tax exemptions, exemptions from civil duties, exemption from planning laws, over-representation in Parliament, a separate court system, and so on.
 Other laws are designed to protect Christianity.
-Blasphemy laws protect Christian beliefs but not others.
+Blasphemy laws protect Christian beliefs but not other beliefs.
 Section 2 of the Ecclesiastical Courts Jurisdiction Act of 1860 gives special powers to stifle dissent*.
 Under this Act it is illegal publicly to contradict a Christian preacher while it is not illegal to contradict a non-Christian preacher, or any other orator.
 In 2005 the nation was astonished to find that the National Trust was leasing a holiday cottage (Lawes Cottage in Wiltshire) only to Roman Catholic tenants, without breaking the law*.

 The founding fathers of the USA were keen not to allow religion any special place in the government of the country, as reflected in the first and sixth amendments to the constitution.
 James Madison, the author of these amendments, was against appointing chaplains.
 Here for example is his view on constitutional chaplains; “The establishment of the chaplainship to Congress is a palpable violation of equal rights as well as Constitutional principles”*.
 Nevertheless, today Americans fund chaplains not only in the two Houses, but elsewhere, for example in prisons and the armed forces.